 Teacup breeds like this one are more likely to experience Hypoglycemia, which is low blood sugar.
 This is most common in younger puppies, from a few weeks old to around four months, however it can occur in older dogs as well.
 Feeding them multiple, small meals a day allows them to maintain their blood sugar.

 Some owners prefer wet food, but with this breed being prone to dental problems, it is not good to keep them on wet food long term.
-It can cause issues such as periodontal disease and is more expensive to feed.
+It can contribute to issues such as periodontal disease and is more expensive to feed.

 If they are struggling to eat kibble, you can add some water to make it easier for their small mouths to eat.